jl2/mandelbrot-benchmark/README.md

 `(> (+ (* (realpart z) (realpart z)) (* (imagpart z) (imagpart z))) 4.0d0)`
 speeds it up by almost 100%.

-Doing a similar transformation to the C++ code actually *slows it down*.
-The Clang++ -ffast-math version goes up to ~8 seconds, and the non-ffast-math version goes up to over 20 seconds.

 ## -ffastmath
 Despite "-ffastmath" being possibly "dangerous" for giving incorrect results, the results were "pixel perfect" for all of the mandelbrot images I